 Learn to build thriving communities through innovative and regenerative sustainable practices with a part-time hybrid degree in sustainable development.

 - Read More

 In recent decades, economic disparity and environmental destruction have become ever more pronounced.
 Learn how current economic systems, policy structures, and beliefs have led to today’s growing inequality, poverty, and unsustainable use of natural resources.
 Discover and be inspired by innovative and regenerative solutions being developed all over the world.
 You’ll also get the skills to create change to help societies and ecologies thrive.

 What you’ll learn

-Lasting change requires buy-in from all interested parties.
+Lasting change requires participation from all interested parties.
 Learn the tools of participatory inquiry and design to develop collaborative solutions that benefit multiple stakeholders.

 Identify gaps in current sustainable development policy and how innovative eco-social design can be applied in these areas.